 Albemarle is a member of American Chemistry Council (ACC) and is committed to the principles of Responsible Care.
+Our CEO signed the Responsible Care Global Charter in 2015.
 However, what does it really mean to be a Responsible Care company?
 Responsible Care goes beyond our legal obligations and includes the following core objectives:

 Striving for excellence in safety and environmental performance, which means:

 - Doing our job without injury and helping others avoid injury.

 - Keeping our awareness levels high.
 Our safety performance is one of the best in our industry and any other industry.

 - Conducting our tasks without adverse impact to the environment.

 - Continually improving our environmental performance as measured by spills, releases, permit exceedences and neighbor complaints.

 - Seeking to minimize the "footprint" from our operations by actively pursuing opportunities to reduce our emissions, water and energy usage and waste created.

 Encouraging our suppliers and contractors to strive for continuous improvement in safety and environmental which includes:

 - Auditing these operations and sharing our best practices and incident information.
 These activities extend from our raw material suppliers, waste disposers, and tollers, to our on-site service providers.